IBM/BluePic/Docs/Usage.md

 ### View Image Details

 You get here by simply tapping on an image.
 You will be shown a collection of information, including caption, author, location of photo, time taken, weather at location, and associated tags.
-Both, weather and tag info are determined server-side on Bluemix with Weather Company Data and Watson Visual Recognition.
+Both, weather and tag info are determined server-side on IBM Cloud with Weather Company Data and Watson Visual Recognition.

 <p align="center">
 <img src="../Imgs/image-detail.png"  alt="detail" height=550 border=0 /></p>